 13. Jab Saw/Rock Saw

 A jab saw is a great way to make small cuts in drywall.
-You will especially find this useful when installing electrical boxes in a finished wall.
+You will find it useful when installing electrical boxes on a finished wall.

-Laying wire often requires you to cut different types of materials, ranging from wood to metal.
-Put a hacksaw in your kit to make sure you can cut through any material that may be in your way.
+Laying wire often requires cutting different materials, ranging from wood to metal.
+You can add a hacksaw to your kit to make sure you can cut through any material that may be in your way.

 15. Reciprocating Saw

-In case your hacksaw is not big enough to get the job done, keep a reciprocating saw in your kit or utility truck.
-This will come in handy when you need to cut through bigger wood, plastic, metal, etc.
+If your hacksaw is not big enough to get the job done, keep a reciprocating saw in your kit or utility truck.
+It will come in handy when you need to cut through bigger wood, plastic, metal, etc.

 16. Utility Knife

-Utility knives are those with retractable blades.
-This provides a very safe knife that also creates super precise cuts.
+Utility knives have retractable blades.
+It’s a safe knife that creates precise cuts.
 Always have a utility knife on hand because you never know when you will need one.

 17. Wire Strippers